 If you wanna give a shoot to the no-org chart culture, you should talk openly with your teammates about your purposes, ideas, and roles for everyone.
 Such type does not work for every team unless you are really eager to find new inspiration.

-What Specific Steps Do You Need to Consider?
+What Specific Steps and Reminders Do You Need to Consider?

 If the number of total employee in your team is somewhere around 20, then you should follow these tactical steps to implement a strong organizational structure: